clarktrimble/ba-blog/content/blog/ztbus/index.md

 docker run --name es01 --net elastic -p 9200:9200 -it -m 1GB docker.elastic.co/elasticsearch/elasticsearch:8.11.0
 ```

 That did the trick!
-Now the above command starts ES and spits out some credentials, which I put in a safe place.
+Now the above container starts ES and spits out some credentials, which I put in a safe place.

 Let's check that its responding on 9200: